Liberals revive bill to outlaw conversion therapy

 But he accused Liberals of deliberately introducing a potentially divisive piece of legislation just as he's begun his job as leader of the party.
 There are MPs in his caucus who have been vocally opposed to the bill in the past.

-The new one purposefully ignores the "drafting failures" of the first one, O'Toole said.
+The new bill purposefully ignores the "drafting failures" of the first one, O'Toole said.

 "Clarity is one of the goals of legislative drafting but the Liberals know that clarity and sincerity don't always make for good wedge politics in the age of Twitter," he said.